mehta-lab/recOrder/docs/napari-plugin-guide.md

 For polarization imaging, start with the **Calibration** tab.
 For phase-from-brightfield imaging, you can skip the calibration and go to the **Aquisition / Reconstruction** tab.

 ## Calibration tab
-If you only are acquiring brightfield data for phase reconstruction you can skip the calibration and proceed directly to [acquisition](#acquisition-settings)

 The first step in the acquisition process is to calibrate the liquid crystals and measure a background.
 In the `recOrder` plugin you will see the following options for controlling the calibration:

 ![](./images/run_calib.png)